Teaching

 Written examination

-Examinations take place in the main Easter examination period.
+Six unseen option papers during the main Easter Term examination period.

 Practical assessment

-Some of the options have assessed practicals or examined practical papers in addition to the written option papers.
+Some of the options have assessed practicals, or examined practical papers, in addition to the written option papers.

 Other

-A viva voce will be held after examinations in relation to either the individual research project or Earth Sciences generally.
+A viva voce (oral) will be held after examinations in relation to either the individual research project or Earth Sciences generally.